wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 Age advisory: TBC.
 With no interval, each performance lasts approximately 25 minutes.
 Predominantly aural and includes deprivation of sight and close physical contact (with a performer).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-Each audience member is blindfolded.
-They are then individually hugged by a singer.
 Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body as the choir of voices deliver the song.
 Playing with sense and perspective, *HUG* is a unique examination of the human voice's power.

 *'I celebrate myself, and sing myself,<br>And what I assume you shall assume,<br>For every atom belonging to me as good belongs to you.'*<br>Walt Whitman – *Song of Myself*